-Virginia Recreational Trails Program 2022 Application Manual
+Virginia Recreational Trails Program 2023 Trail Maintenance and Amenity Grants Application Manual

 RTP grant information produced by the Virginia Recreational Trails Program is guidance.
-This document can be updated or changed at any time pending review/comment from the Federal Highway Administration.
+This document can be updated or changed at any time pending input or program changes by the Federal Highway Administration.